-CONCERTO trial is seeking participants to evaluate the new SING IMT
+CONCERTO clinical trial is seeking participants to evaluate the new investigational SING IMT

-The SING IMTTM is already approved in several countries, but not yet in the United States.
-Toward that end, Samsara has announced FDA approval to initiate a U.S.-based study to evaluate improvements in visual acuity and to ensure safety of the device in people living with late-stage age-related macular degeneration.
-The CONCERTO trial is now recruiting older adults living with non-active neovascularization (blood vessel growth), central blind spots in both eyes, and geographic atrophy or scarring of the fovea (the center of the macula).
+The SING IMTTM is approved in several countries, but not yet in the United States.
+Samsara has received FDA approval to initiate a U.S.-based clinical trial to evaluate improvements in sharpness of vision and to ensure safety of the device in people living with late-stage age-related macular degeneration.
+The CONCERTO clinical trial is now recruiting participants.

 To learn more about the study and inquire about participation, visit www.concertostudy.com.

 1. In addition to the 217 patients implanted during the pivotal trial, once FDA marketing authorization was received, and CE marketing outside of the US was granted, the device has also been implanted in 400+ patients commercially to reach more than 600 patients.

 2. Hudson HL, Lane SS, Heier JS, et al; IMT-002 Study Group.
 Implantable miniature telescope for the treatment of visual acuity loss resulting from end-stage age-related macular degeneration: 1-year results.
 Ophthalmology.
 2006;113(11):1987-2001.